AbdulAzeezA2/portfolio-snippet-cv/README.md

 # Computer Vision Engineer – Code Samples

 Hi there!
-I'm a Computer Vision Engineer with 3+ years of experience, currently working at Continental AM.
+I'm a Computer Vision Engineer with 3+ years of experience.
+Ex - Continental.
-This repository showcases a few selected code samples, and snippets that reflect my work in the areas of:
+**This repository showcases a few selected code samples, and snippets that reflect my work in the areas of:**

 - Deep Learning (PyTorch, TensorFlow)
 - Image Processing (OpenCV, Pillow)